zask45/GitHubAPI-apps/README.md

 # GitHub API
 An Android app that retrieves data from the GitHub API then displays a list of users on the page.
-The app also uses a Room Database to store Favorite User data when the Floating Action Button is clicked.
+The app also uses Room Database to store Favorite User data when the Floating Action Button is clicked and DataStore to save the Theme Setting Preferences.

 ## App Features
 - Search bar to find Users